By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 A key point to note is GDPR will not save you from a ransomware attack — it’s a mechanism to reduce risk and protect data.
 Data residency and GDPR are linked, but they aren’t the same thing.
 Applying principles to data residency is important regardless of where your data resides.
 Furthermore, know where your most important data is and how to secure it; a blanket approach cannot always be achieved.

 Now that you know what a data breach is, who do you notify?

 There isn’t a straightforward answer for this, either.
 While you can find a list of official National Data Protection Authorities on the European Union website, the law doesn’t specify which public authority you should notify if your organization isn’t based in the EU.

 If your organization is based in an English-speaking country outside of the EU, consider reporting your data breach to the Office of the Data Protection Commissioner in Ireland.

-You can find more information about reporting in Article 33.
-Below are some points to keep in mind in the event of a data breach:
+You can find more information about reporting in GDPR Article 33.
+Following are some points to keep in mind in the event of a data breach:

 - Data processors are required to notify data controllers without undue delay

 - Data controllers are required to notify the authorities within 72 hours

 What’s more, GDPR Article 34 requires data controllers to notify individuals in event of a high-risk breach.
 This is only required if: